 Our Analysis and Test Results

 Our testers enjoyed their time in the Junglenest and feel like ENO has made a good move towards high-end overnight hammock design.
-Previous ENO models tended to be comfortable but heavy, or light but restrictive, or somehow just not quite right for backountry use.
+Previous ENO models tended to be comfortable but heavy, light but restrictive, or somehow just not quite right for backcountry use.
 The Junglenest offers features sought after by the most experienced hammock campers.
 Read on to see how ENO has stepped up their game.

-Something we really love is the combination of a ridgeline and a spreader bar on the bug netting to open up the interior space.
+We really love the combination of a ridgeline and a spreader bar on the bug netting to open up the interior space.
 You still can't really sit up fully, pretty common in hammocks, but the space feels so open that rainy evenings inside the hammock are going to be a lot less confining.
 Because of the ridgeline, the Junglenest can also be used without the bar if you want to drop an ounce or so.

 Ease of Set Up

 The Helios straps make suspending the Junglenest a breeze, that is, assuming you have the Helios straps.
 An aluminum toggle on each end of the 'mock slips into a small loop at the end of the whoopie-sling style straps.
-Without this specific suspension systems, you can tightly thread a carabiner through the small amount of spare cord at the toggle and hang with another type of suspension strap, but it's not ideal.
+Without this specific suspension system, you can tightly thread a carabiner through the small amount of spare cord at the toggle and hang with another type of suspension strap, but it's not ideal.
 We always wish that the suspension straps were included when the hammock is designed to integrate specifically with that system.

 Durability and Protection

 We rated the Junglenest above average for its durability and protection.
 The integrated bug net with ridgeline offers respite from insects while still giving you space to move about inside.
-While the hammock shape works well with the ENO under quilts, there aren't any clips to keep the underquilt in place and we found ourselves wiggling out of it in the night and having to unzip the net, reach out, and pull the insulation back into place.
+While the hammock shape works well with the ENO under quilts, there aren't any clips to keep the underquilt in place, and we found ourselves wiggling out of it in the night and having to unzip the net, reach out, and pull the insulation back into place.

 The Junglenest is a lightweight hammock and therefore needs gentle care and warm hugs.
-The fabric is not as fragile as some of the ultralight models we tested but you want to be careful of snagging it on sticks or anything sharp that might make its way into the hammock with you.
+The fabric is not as fragile as some of the ultralight models we tested, but you want to be careful of snagging it on sticks or anything sharp that might make its way into the hammock with you.

 Paired with a cozy underquilt and a lightweight tarp from ENO or another brand, the Junglenest makes a protective cocoon for your all-weather camping trips.

 While you won't have the flexibility to leave the bug net behind or remove the ridgeline for unimpeded chilling, we feel that the extra comfort offered over the Sublink without incurring any extra weight in the entire system makes up for this lack of versatility for most backcountry users.
-However, if you want to be able to pop the hammock in your fanny pack for a quick trail run followed by a nap, the Junglenest isn't going to be compact enough for that.
+However, if you want to be able to pop the hammock in your favorite fanny pack for a quick trail run followed by a nap, the Junglenest isn't going to be compact enough for that.

 A 300-pound weight capacity makes it about average among end-gathered backcountry models.
-The Junglenest should be able to support lounges with a friend granted you only invite your smaller buddies around.
+The Junglenest should be able to support lounges with a friend, granted you only invite your smaller buddies around.